DexKit/dexkit-js-2024/content/blog/coin-league-earn-stablecoins-and-win-big-in-monthly-jackpot-games-with-dexkit.md

 ---
+title: >-
-title: "Coin League: Earn Stablecoins and Win Big in Monthly Jackpot Games with DexKit!"
+  Coin League: Earn Stablecoins and Win Big in Monthly Jackpot Games with DexKit!
-date: "August 9, 2022"
+date: 'August 9, 2022'
+excerpt: >-
-excerpt: "<p>Discover how DexKit&#8217;s Coin League offers aspiring traders a unique opportunity to earn stablecoins while enjoying an educational and profitable gaming experience.
-Participate in the Monthly Jackpot Games, starting from September 1st, 2022, and compete for a prize pool of up to 500 USDT*.
-Invite others to play through your referral link and start earning even without playing.
-Join now and test your prediction skills to win big in the exciting world of Coin League!</p> "
+  Discover how DexKit&#8217;s Coin League offers aspiring traders a unique opportunity to earn stablecoins while enjoying an educational and profitable gaming experience.
+Participate in the Monthly Jackpot Games...
-category: "Affiliates"
+category: Affiliates
-slug: "coin-league-earn-stablecoins-and-win-big-in-monthly-jackpot-games-with-dexkit"
+slug: coin-league-earn-stablecoins-and-win-big-in-monthly-jackpot-games-with-dexkit
-imageUrl: "/blog-images/Jackpot-Game_DexKit-blog.png"
+imageUrl: /blog-images/Jackpot-Game_DexKit-blog.png
 ---

 DexKit has developed strategic plans to enable all aspiring traders (including those with traction) to earn stablecoins by participating in Coin League, making it their favorite educational and profitable game.
 Let’s grab a cup of coffee ☕ together.